Kip-up: From prone position

 With body face-down, the performer creates forces against the floor with fists or palms while kicking back the legs so as to develop momentum that carries the body into the air.
 The performer lands with the feet in contact with the floor, and knees in flexion.

+In diving, the body is bent at the hips with the legs straight and extended without bending the knees during the jump, the feet tight and the toes extended.

 Variations

 Hop back variations

 Hop back variations all involve the practitioner starting in a standing position, possibly jumping in the air and rotating posterior in order to land on their shoulders/back.
 After maintaining the supine position the practitioner executes the standard kip up variation in order to return to their feet.